 Certified Rehabilitation Counselor (CRC) by the Commission on Rehabilitation Counselor Certification and Licensed Rehabilitation Counselor by the Mass.
 Board of Allied Mental Health and Human Services.
-Candidates must also pass an exam and have had 36 months of acceptable employment.
+Candidates must also pass an exam and have had a minimum of one year of acceptable employment under the direct supervision of a qualified CRC professional.